TanLiangMing/REDesign-ACE_SCDFXIBM/README.md

   anomaly_or_not = clf.predict(real_time_data)
   ```

-  6. A warning would only be detected if 10 consecutive anomalies are detected.
-This value can be changed
+  6. A warning will only be displayed if 10 consecutive anomalies are detected.
+The counterLimit can be changed
      accordingly to tune the sensitivity of the detection system.
+For example, if mission setting is high risk,
+     counterLimit should be set to a lower value.

   ```bash
   counter = 0